5jt/dyalog-cookbook/manuscript/17 RegularExpressions.md

 That works!
 We use two expressions here: first we look for all digits and then we look for dots that have a digit to their right and their left.

-I> What is important to realize is that the current position does not change when a look-behind or a look-ahead is performed; that's why they are called zero-length assertions.
+I> It’s important to realise that the current position does not change when a look-behind or a look-ahead is performed; that's why they are called _zero-length assertions_.

-However, in case you need `⎕S` to return the start and the length of any matches then the result is unlikely to be what you are after:
+However, if you need `⎕S` to return the start and the length of any matches then the result is unlikely to be what you are after:

 ~~~
       '\d' '(?<=\d).(?=\d)'⎕S 0 1 ⊣'It''s 23.45 plus 99.12.'